Portugal, Scotland and the case for decriminalising drug use

-In recent years, police have relaxed their approach to possession of cannabis, for example, with what amounts to a discretionary light touch.
+Police have relaxed their approach to possession of cannabis, for example, with what amounts to a discretionary light touch.

-Possession is different to dealing but, within the world of selling drugs, there is a marked difference between handing out small bags of cannabis for £50 and huge drugs empires shipping in millions of pounds worth of Class A drugs, with murdering rivals as one aspect of the business.
+Possession is different to dealing but, within the world of selling drugs, there is a marked difference between handing out small bags of cannabis for £50 and huge drugs empires shipping in millions of pounds worth of Class A drugs, and murdering rivals as one aspect of the business.

 The justice system of course takes account of the nature and extent of a person’s involvement in the drugs trade.
 Selling some cocaine to your friends at no profit might result in a community order, while smuggling in a boat of heroin will mean a long time in prison.

 So it is not the case that no thought or discretion exists within Northern Ireland’s approach to drugs.
 The questions are not about fine details.
 They concern the big picture.